...

 A “Brady disclosure” refers to the legal obligation of prosecutors in the United States to disclose exculpatory evidence to the defense during the pre-trial phase of a criminal case.
 The term comes from the landmark 1963 U.S. Supreme Court case Brady v.
 Maryland.

 In the Brady case, the Court ruled that prosecutors must provide the defense with any evidence that is favorable to the accused and material to the guilt or punishment of the defendant.
 This includes evidence that could potentially exonerate the defendant or undermine the prosecution’s case.
-Such evidence is commonly referred to as “Brady material” or “Brady evidence.”
+We commonly refer to such evidence as “Brady material” or “Brady evidence.”

-The principle behind the Brady disclosure is to ensure that the defendant’s constitutional right to due process and a fair trial is upheld.
+The principle behind Brady disclosure is to uphold the defendant’s constitutional right to due process and a fair trial.
 By providing the defense with all relevant and favorable evidence, the prosecution aims to prevent wrongful convictions and to promote a fair and just criminal justice system.

-Failure to disclose Brady’s material can have serious consequences for the prosecution, including potential sanctions or even the reversal of a conviction if it is later discovered that crucial exculpatory evidence was withheld.
+Failing to disclose Brady material can lead to serious consequences for the prosecution, including sanctions or overturning a conviction if the court later discovers that crucial exculpatory evidence was withheld.
 It is the responsibility of the prosecutor to thoroughly review all evidence and information related to the case and to disclose any Brady material to the defense in a timely manner.

 What Is The Brady Disclosure Compared To The Brady Violation?